-In addition to admissions requirements described above, international students must
+In addition to general admissions requirements, international students must provide

-TOEFL Scores: All applicants who will be attending the University on a visa and who are not native
+- TOEFL Scores: All applicants who will be attending the University on a student visa and who are

-speakers of English and are not graduates of the University of Memphis must supply
+not native speakers of English and are not graduates of The University of Memphis

-a minimum score of 550 on the paper, a 210 on the computer-based, or 79 on the internet-based
+must supply a minimum score of 550 on the paper, a 210 on the computer-based, or 79

-Some units, however, require a higher TOEFL score; check program descriptions for
+require a higher TOEFL score; check department listings for specific requirements.

 U.S.A.
-All test scores must be sent directly from the testing agency to the University
+All test scores must be sent directly from the testing agency to The University of

 evaluated.
 The university will accept evaluations done by any credentialing agency